Bandaras213/Crash/README.md

 - ## Commands
   + **help**
      * Sends a DM embed to the command user and shows all avaliable commands and Infos about them.
-  + **anime ["Anime Name"]**
-     * Starts a search for ["Anime Name"] and gets the 7 best matching results.
-From these results you can choose the one that matches the one you wanted and displays its details.
   + **user ["Anilist Username"]**
      * Starts a fetch for ["Anilist Username"] and gets the best matching or only matching result.
 If a Anilist user got found it gets the list and profile informations.
   + **anilist ["Anilist Username"], anilist ["save Anilist Username"], anilist ["@discordname#number Anilist Username"]**